KaffeDiem/kaffediem.github.io/projects.md

 ---

 ### Save the princess, IN SPACE
-*Work in progress*, but you can follow the progress [here](https://github.com/KaffeDiem/TowerDefence/projects/1)
+##### A small tower defence game in Lua

+![GIF showing a preview](/images/save_the_princess.gif "Save the princess, IN SPACE")

-An endless tower defence game with randomly generated maps and waves.
+An endless tower defence game with randomly generated maps and waves of enemies.
 The goal is save princess Viola from the evil monsters coming for her.
 It runs on all platforms as well as mobile operating systems.

-![GIF showing a preview](/images/save_the_princess.gif "Save the princess, IN SPACE")
+Made with the Löve2D framework.

 Not yet ready for release but source code and more info can be found [here on github](https://github.com/KaffeDiem/TowerDefence)

-Made with the Löve2D framework.

 ---